Trending

 "During the 2015-2016 school year, Black students accounted for 15% of total enrollment but 31% of students referred to law enforcement or arrested," a report by the Civil Rights Data Collection the U.S. Department of Education's Office for Civil Rights found.

 Black students are, in essence, arrested at double the rate of their white counterparts.
 Why?
-Schools that have larger Black and Latinx populations are more likely to have larger police presences, automatically raising these students' chances of being arrested.
+Schools that have larger Black and Latinx populations are more likely to have larger police presence, automatically raising these students' chances of being arrested.
 "Students of color are also more likely to be enrolled in a school with an officer.
 While 42% of U.S. high schools in the 2013-2014 school year had officers, 51% of high schools with large Black and Latino populations had them," writes Astrid Galvan for wgme.com.

 Schools comprised of largely poor, Black, and Latino populations are more likely to be plagued by the school-to-prison pipeline, a structure that filters students to prisons just like some schools filter (typically whiter, wealthier) students towards colleges.